A Burlesque of Love & Sex

 - Round 2: Romantic Seduction, in which Futurism lures Love into a hypnotic state, until she snaps to her senses and remembers his misogyny; ends in draw.

-- Round 3: Sexual Awakening, in which Futurism excites Love’s primal instincts and she becomes territorial, driven to protect her future offspring.
+- Round 3: Sexual Awakening, in which Futurism excites Love’s primal instincts and she becomes territorial, driven by violent jealousy to protect her future offspring.

 In an ironic epilogue, the Procuress reappears on stage, accompanied by the Directors of the World’s Brothel: Purity, Joy, Reality, and Word-Flesh-and-Devil.
-As they discuss “balancing accounts” in relation to “supply” and “demand,” we discover that they have orchestrated the entire spectacle.
-Their goal is not to solve the problem of love or end the sex war, but to “gloss over” the “mess” and “keep the surface glittering,” in order to insure a sold-out crowd for an age-old show.
+Loy remixes allegorical characters typical of a medieval morality play in her en dehors garde drama in order to expose the old-fashioned ideas animating even the most modern performances.
+As the characters discuss “balancing accounts” in relation to “supply” and “demand,” we discover that they have orchestrated the entire spectacle.
+Their goal is neither to solve the problem of love nor end the sex war, but to “gloss over” the “mess” and “keep the surface glittering,” in order to insure a sold-out crowd for an age-old show.
+The epilogue exposes the producers’ complicity in the capitalist economy of mass commercial culture.

 Loy’s Allegorical Method

 As in Two Plays, Loy combines Futurist themes and techniques with popular forms such as puppetry and cinematograph.
 In Sacred Prostitute, she also incorporates inside jokes that reference Futurist manifestos, such as Futurism’s fantasy of all-male procreation, identification with the machine, and proposal to put glue on theater seats.
 Loy heightens the humor with elements of burlesque and variety theater (a venue that also influenced Futurist Theater).
-The play comprises series of comical skits, held loosely together by common themes and stock characters, combined in absurd, surprising ways.
-But the biggest surprise in this experimental comedy is its reliance on the traditional form of allegory, more commonly found in medieval morality plays and Renaissance masques than in modernist theater.
+The play comprises a series of comical skits, held loosely together by common themes and stock characters, combined in absurd, surprising ways.
+But the biggest surprise in this experimental, en dehors garde comedy is its reliance on a traditional form of allegory that hearkens back to medieval and early Tudor morality plays and Renaissance masques.

 Through allegory, Sacred Prostitute retains grounding in Loy’s personal experience, while introducing a parallel dimension in which characters also represent abstract concepts and general types.
 For example, the minor character Tea Table Man is likely a version of Stephen Haweis, whom she described to Mabel Dodge as having a “parasitic orientation towards dillitante [sic] tea-tables.”
-But his allegorical name allows him to represent this orientation more broadly.
-In this way, characters become representative of gender scripts and social paradigms that govern private and public life, limiting the possibilities for even the most radical, groundbreaking artists.
+But Tea Table Man’s allegorical name allows him simultaneously stand in for an individual in Loy’s personal life, and represent a broader type.
+In this way, characters become representative of gender scripts and social paradigms that govern private and public life and limit self-expression for even the most radical, groundbreaking artists.

 So I am writing a book now called ‘Possessions’ which is wonderful—I do really think it has something of genius in it—It is trying to ferret out the innards of the ‘Sex War’–as manifested in the passionately intense frictional attraction–between Genius & Woman.
 It is absolutely personal & entirely impersonal—It tries to analyze moods—newly—it never gets away from fact—& is tremendously imaginative—brutally impartial & never unkind—pathetically dramatic & very funny everything to quote myself ‘just is & there it is.’
 But oh poor me it’s all about sex—& the artistic creative faculty—but the issues of course are something entirely transcending sex— I have tried to analyse—or give the impression on a ‘seeking neutrality’ of sexual intercourse—there is just one short bit—which I think is magnificent—But it’s something bigger than the thing as one is accustomed to accept it—